benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/peripherals/i2c/esp_bh1750/README.md

 ```

 ## Basic Example
 Once a driver instance is instantiated the sensor is ready for usage as shown in the below example.
-This basic implementation of the driver utilizes default configuration settings for the AHT10, AHT20, AHT21, AHT25, AND AHT30 sensor types and makes a measurement request from the sensor at user defined interval and prints the results.
+This basic implementation of the driver utilizes default configuration settings and makes a measurement request from the sensor at user defined interval and prints the results.

 ```
 #include <bh1750.h>